 2.8.3 Serum Myeloperoxidase (MPO) Activity

 Myeloperoxidase activity was assessed utilizing a tetramethylbenzidine (TMB) methodology.
 Serum samples were combined with a TMB substrate solution that included hydrogen peroxide and subsequently incubated at ambient temperature.
 The reaction was terminated through the addition of sulfuric acid (H₂SO₄), and the absorbance was noted at 450 nm.
-The activity of MPO were reported in units per mL of serum (Quade and Roth, 1997).
+The activity of MPO was reported in units per mL of serum (Quade and Roth, 1997).

 2.9 Liver antioxidant defense